CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/pull-quotes.md

     parent: components
 ---

-Pull quotes allow you to call attention to a specific sentence or phrase.
-The typeface is Times New Roman Italic/Reg and should be contained in a blue box.
+Pull quotes allow you to call attention to a specific sentence or phrase using design elements.

 {{< pull-quotes >}}